airblade/quo_vadis/README.md

 Quo Vadis adds simple username/password authentication to Rails 3 applications.

+Why bother with yet another authentication gem?
+Well, I find all the others over-engineered.
+Code should be easy to use and easy to read.
+As far as I'm concerned, none of the others ticks both boxes.

 Features:

 * Minimal effort to add authentication to your app: get up and running in 5 minutes.